QualiSystems/BreakingPoint-Chassis-Shell-2G/README.md

 |:-----|:-----|
 |Autoload|Discovers the chassis, its hierarchy and attributes when creating the resource.
 The command can be rerun in the Inventory dashboard and not in the sandbox, as for other commands.|

-The command names and types are listed in the following sections of the Traffic Generator Standards:
+The command names and types are listed in the following sections of the Traffic Generator Standard:

 * [Traffic Generator Chassis Shell Standard commands](https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/Traffic%20Generator%20Chassis%20Standard.md#Commands)

 # Downloading the Shell
-The **BreakingPoint Chassis Shell 2G** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The **BreakingPoint Chassis 2G Shell** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.